MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 To use Azure PowerShell or Azure CLI in a GitHub Actions workflow, you need to first log in with the [Azure login](https://github.com/marketplace/actions/azure-login) action.
 The Azure login action allows you to execute commands in a workflow in the context of an [Azure AD service principal](/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).

-By default, the action logs in with the Azure CLI, setting up the GitHub action runner environment for Azure CLI.
+By default, the action logs in with the Azure CLI and sets up the GitHub action runner environment for Azure CLI.
 You can use Azure PowerShell with `enable-AzPSSession` property of the Azure login action.
 This sets up the GitHub action runner environment with the Azure PowerShell module.

 You can use Azure login to connect to public or sovereign clouds including Azure Government and Azure Stack Hub.

 ## Create a service principal and add it to GitHub secret